Being around so many other international students has made this experience so much easier and enjoyable

 What made you decide to study at the University of Sheffield?

-The rankings definitely caught my attention.
-I thought it would be a fantastic achievement to graduate from a world top 100 university, with Biomedical Science itself high in the UK rankings.
+The rankings definitely caught my attention, with Biomedical Science itself high in the UK rankings.
 Apart from that, I fell in love with Sheffield city, its greenery and lovely people who make you feel welcome.
 In addition, the fact that the Dance Society at the University of Sheffield is so well-established and the quality of training is so high appealed to me too because it sounded like a perfect way to continue my dance hobby.

 What have you enjoyed most about your course so far?